 Global health organizations usually gain their legitimacy to intervene under the remit of supporting “sound” decision making in countries with limited local capacity, and are increasingly couching their recommendations for action within a discourse of “evidence-based” policymaking (EBPM).
 From a purely technical perspective, that decisions are of higher quality when they are informed rather than uninformed by evidence, is an assumption that needs little discussion.
 Especially in health policy, it is widely accepted that the choice of clinical treatment or intervention must be taken on the basis of rigorous evidence review to maximize benefit and minimize potential harms (Chalmers 2003).
-However, the assumption that evidence-based decisions are better than nonevidence-based decisions goes beyond pure instrumental considerations of technical validity.
+However, the assumption that evidence-based decisions are better than non-evidence-based decisions goes beyond pure instrumental considerations of technical validity.
 Besides being widely recognized that health policy decisions are more than simply exercises in technical decision making (Russell et al. 2008), decisions based on evidence may have governance implications on the structure of power within and among policy actors.
 Such implications, however, go beyond re-organizing public policies and improving their efficiency.
 A number of authors drawing strongly on the work of Michel Foucault have explored the emergent ways in which the act of governing and the operation of bureaucratic policymaking techniques also have “governmentality” effects, namely by reconstructing power relationships in the direction of precise strategies and rationales (Miller and Rose 1995; Pellizzoni 2015; Foucault [1978] 1991).
 These type of reflections, in turn, have increasingly inspired the study of the performative effects of particular evidence-utilization tools such as reviews, guidelines, or economics analyses (cf. Ferlie, Mcgivern, and FitzGerald 2012; Smith and Stewart 2015)—tools that Fiere et al. have also referred to as “technologies of governance” (Ferlie, Mcgivern, and FitzGerald 2012).
 We argue that if the strategies and rationales for evidence utilization are only seen through the prism of technical performances, evidence-based decisions risk eluding the detection of important governmentality effects.
-Addressing this starts by recognizing that any assumptions (or statements) that evidence-based decisions are better than nonevidence-based decisions implicitly touch upon issues of political responsibility to use evidence, to take it into account, and to account for it.
+Addressing this starts by recognizing that any assumptions (or statements) that evidence-based decisions are better than non-evidence-based decisions implicitly touch upon issues of political responsibility to use evidence, to take it into account, and to account for it.
 But what does political responsibility over evidence use mean in practice?
 Who is responsible for evidence use, and to whom should users of evidence be responsible and accountable?

 These are questions that are often overlooked and left implicit within current calls for “evidence-based policymaking” (EBPM), even when discourses over EBPM include claims that evidence can somehow improve accountability practices and democratic decisions (cf. Clarence 2002; Weisburd and Neyroud 2011).
 In fact, the way such improvement should occur remains vague and under-investigated.
 From a general decision-making perspective, the use of evidence serves to inform decisions and to make them more “rational”.
 In addition, explicit use of evidence potentially improves transparency and along with it the accountability of decisions.
 However, accountability is not an inherent property of decisions.
 It is a practice put into being by policy agents and procedures.
 We therefore believe that there is a need to explore what an “accountable-use of evidence” looks like in practice, especially in terms of what political effects the pursuit of evidence in specific bureaucratic settings can produce.
 Investigating the link between evidence use and accountability in policymaking in this way can provide a solid basis for advancing informed theoretical considerations over the use of evidence for democratic decision making.